vormkracht10/laravel-google-analytics-v4/README.md

 ### Demographic Analytics

 Methods to retrieve demographic analytics data for your website or application.
-You can use these methods to get information such as the most used languages, total users by city or country and total users per gender.
+You can use these methods to get information such as the top used languages, total users by city or country and total users per gender.
 All of the methods take a Period object as a parameter to specify the time range for the analytics data.

 Here are some examples of how to use the methods: